supremeimposter/My-Vault/DatabaseManagementSystem/Magnetic-Disk/Disk Structure and Performance.md

 If a disk rotates with $x$ rotations per minute (RPM), then the time taken for 1 rotation is ${} \frac{60}{x} {}$ seconds.

 Block Transfer Time (btt) is the number of blocks transferred for a given amount of time.

+> [!important]
+> Data is expressed in terms of powers of 2
+> Time is expressed in terms of powers of 10